DPDK/dpdk/doc/guides/contributing/coding_style.rst

 	built.
 For missing dependencies this should be of the form ``'missing dependency, "libname"'``.

+use_function_versioning
+	**Default Value = false**.
+	Specifies if the library in question has ABI versioned functions.
+If it has, this value should be set to ensure that the C files are compiled twice with suitable parameters for each of shared or static library builds.

 version
 	**Default Value = 1**.
 	Specifies the ABI version of the library, and is used as the major